pandammonium/blipper-widget/readme.txt

 Requires at least: 4.3
 Tested up to: 5.5.3
 Stable tag: 1.1
+Requires PHP: 5.6.16
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display your latest blip in a widget.
+Displays your latest blip in a widget.
 Requires a Blipfoto account.

 == Description ==

-Displays the latest entry on Blipfoto by a given user in a widget on your WordPress website.
-Note: you must have an account with Blipfoto to use this widget.
-If you don't have one, you can [get one for free](https://www.blipfoto.com/account/signup).
+Blipper Widget displays your latest entry (latest blip) on Blipfoto in a widget on your WordPress website.

 Currently, Blipper Widget:

-* displays the latest blip (image, title and date) in your Blipfoto account in a widget
+* displays the latest blip (image, title and username) in your Blipfoto account:
+  * in a widget in a widget-enabled area
+  * on a page
+  * in a post
+* displays the date of the blip (optional; on by default)
-* takes you to the corresponding blip on the Blipfoto website if you click on the image or its title and date (optional; off by default)
+* includes a link from the image to the corresponding blip on the Blipfoto website (optional; off by default)
-* displays your journal name and a link to your Blipfoto account (optional; off by default)
+* displays your journal name with a link to your Blipfoto account (optional; off by default)
-* displays a link to the Blipfoto website (optional; off by default).
+* displays a (powered by) link to the Blipfoto website (optional; off by default).

-The image in the blip is not stored on your server: the widget links to the image on Blipfoto.
+The image in the blip is not stored on your server: the widget links to the best quality image made available by Blipfoto.

 = View the plugin =

 If you'd like to see the plugin in action, you can visit [my WordPress site](https://pandammonium.org/) to see Blipper Widget showing my latest blip.

-If you'd like to see the latest plugin code, [it's available on GitHub](https://github.com/pandammonium/blipper-widget).
-Note that this might be ahead of the current release of Blipper Widget.
+[The latest plugin code is available on GitHub](https://github.com/pandammonium/blipper-widget); note that this might be ahead of the current release of Blipper Widget.
 The code for the current release is available in WordPress' SVN repository.

 = Languages =